jianpingliao1991/steedos.org/docs/formula/date.md

 You can use the TEXT() function to include a date time value in a string, but be careful with the time zone.
 For example, consider this formula:
 `"The current date and time is " & TEXT( NOW() )`

 In this formula, NOW() is offset to GMT.
 Normally, NOW() will be converted to the user's time zone at view time, but because it is converted to text, the conversion does not occur.
 Therefore, if you execute this formula at 6:00 p.m.
-Beijing time (GMT-10) on August 1, the result is “The current date and time is 2021-08-01 10:00:00Z”.
+Beijing time (GMT-10) on August 1, the result is "The current date and time is 2021-08-01 10:00:00Z".

 When the date time is converted to text, a "Z" is included at the end to represent GMT.
 If the field is empty, TEXT (date / time) will report an error.
 Therefore, if the datetime value you are using may be empty, check before converting to text: